-We noticed that user’s media consumption habit seems to be bit narrow which we call it “filter bubble” and digital platform customise user contents based on people’s data and it makes the contents more narrowed and one’s preferred way.
-The filter bubble makes different perspective more invisible which is not good for news contents due to democracy discussion.
+We noticed that user’s media consumption habit seems to be bit narrow which we call it “filter bubble”.
+And digital platforms customise user contents based on people’s data and it makes the contents more narrowed and one’s preferred way.
+The filter bubble makes different perspective more invisible which is not good for news contents due to democratic discussion.

 Due to complexity of current news environment such as fake news and one political view and the filter bubble situation in digital platform, we believed Critical Thinking become more important and discussion skills to accept other’s opinion and think differently for one news topics.

 - Define the specific problem for young audiences